 Are the Scandinavian Countries United Politically?

-Although the three Scandinavian countries do share a common origin, history, language group, culture, and even agree on most modern-day politics, the Scandinavian region is not unified by a common governing body (such as the EU or the US, for example).
+Although the three Scandinavian countries do share a common origin, history, language group, and culture—and even agree on most modern-day politics—the Scandinavian region is not unified by a common governing body (such as the EU or the US, for example).

 The countries each have their own separate governments, and despite being part of the same Scandinavian language group, the three languages aren’t really mutually intelligible (although especially Swedish is widely understood among young Danes and Norwegians).

 That said, within the larger Nordic region (which formally includes Sweden, Denmark, Norway, Finland, Iceland, the Faroe Islands, Greenland, and Åland) there is a regional co-operation agreement in effect through the Nordic Council (formed in 1952).

 The Nordic Council of Ministers is made up of 87 elected representatives from all the countries in the council, and was formed to foster cooperation between the Nordic countries and “to make the Nordic region one that people want to live and work in”.

 Have the Scandinavian Countries Ever Been United?

 Parts of the Scandinavian region were united politically under one government in the 14th century by house Bjälbo, and then completely by the mother of Olaf II (the last Bjälbo King), Margarete I (and her descendants) between 1376-1523: